It Takes Two: 25 Juicy Spanish Verbs That Are Linked with Prepositions

 The English language contains approximately 70 common prepositions, whereas Spanish has 60.
 In most instances, prepositions are used exactly the same and are easily transferrable between English and Spanish, as you can see in examples #2 and #3 above.

 However, there are several common Spanish verbs that take prepositions, when their English translations do not.
 Or sometimes the English translation still involves a preposition, but a different one from the Spanish!
-And other time, the English verbal phrase has a preposition, but the Spanish translation does not—so be careful!
+And other times, the English verbal phrase has a preposition, but the Spanish translation does not—so be careful!

 10 Common Verbs in Spanish Without Prepositions